 There are many conditions which can affect your joints, and these can significantly affect your mobility and comfort.
 As such, your joints can be subject to a lot of wear and tear so it is important to look after them wherever possible.

-Read on to discover the top 5 ways you can protect your joints long into old age.
+The top 5 ways you can protect your joints long into old age

 Keeping your weight within a healthy range is one of the best things you can do for your joints.
 Weight-bearing joints like your knees, hips, and ankles, must support some, if not all, of your body weight.
 That's why so many overweight people have problems with these areas of the body.
 Losing weight reduces pressure on your knees, hips, and back and helps prevent joint injury.
 Being overweight or obese is also linked to higher levels of circulating inflammatory molecules in the body, and this can also contribute to painful or swollen joints, further worsening the issue.

 Exercise can not only help you lose extra pounds and maintain a healthy weight, it’s also been shown that regular movement is best thing for stiff joints too.
 If your joints bother you, opt for low-impact exercises that won't give your joints a pounding.
 Instead of step aerobics or running, try swimming or cycling.

 Regular activity doesn’t have be confined to the gym or sports field either.
 Couch potatoes, computer addicts and office workers have a high risk for developing joint discomfort or stiffness.
 So, get up and get moving!
 Change positions frequently and take the stairs.
 Take frequent breaks at work and stretch or go for a short walk.
 If you can't leave the office, try taking phone calls while standing or consider trying a standing desk.